 Both residential and commuter students are given information about campus safety each year after arriving on campus.
-Additionally, campus safety is outlined in the student handbook, which is available online.
+Additional information is outlined in the Student Handbook, and Employee Handbook.
 Campus safety presents crime prevention in staff and faculty meetings as needs arise.
 When time is of the essence, information is released to the University community through safety alerts posted prominently throughout campus and through emails.